atbcb/usab-uswds/_tad/rad-x.md

 : (Also referred to as a lateral flow device, a rapid test, or a lateral flow immunochromatographic assay) A device intended to detect the presence of a target substance in a liquid sample without the need for specialized and costly equipment.

 Optical Character Recognition (OCR)
-: Software that converts non-editable document formats such as PDFs, images or paper documents into machinereadable formats that are editable and searchable.
+: Software that converts non-editable document formats such as PDFs, images or paper documents into machine-readable formats that are editable and searchable.

 Quick Response (QR) Code
 : A type of matrix barcode that can be read easily by a digital device, which stores information as a series of pixels in a square-shaped grid.